-Environmental Stewardship is recognized as one of the primary responsibilities of the Thruway Authority and Canal Corporation (Authority/Corporation).
+Environmental Stewardship is recognized as one of the primary responsibilities of the Canal Corporation (Corporation).
 Incorporating Environmental Stewardship into all projects and activities is one of the Strategic Goals of the organization.
-Successful implementation of this goal requires that all Authority/Corporation employees take on the role of environmental stewards.
+Successful implementation of this goal requires that all Corporation employees take on the role of environmental stewards.

-Each year the Canal Corporation conducts maintenance dredging in order to maintain minimum water depths for navigation in the Cayuga-Seneca, Champlain, Erie and Oswego Canals.
+Each year the Canal Corporation conducts dredging in order to maintain minimum water depths for navigation in the Cayuga-Seneca, Champlain, Erie and Oswego Canals.
+(Dredging in the Champlain Canal is currently limited to the confluence of the Hoosic River and Hudson River).
 Four floating plants, staffed with permanent and seasonal employees, are located on the Canal in Waterford, Utica, Syracuse and Albion.
 Each floating plant has the capability to dredge by hydraulic and mechanical methods.
 Most dredging is conducted during the navigation season between May and November.
-The average yearly volume of sediment dredged is approximately 416,350 cubic yards.
+The average yearly volume of sediment dredged is approximately 280,000 cubic yards.

 Mechanical dredge sites normally consist of coarse grained sediments.
 These sites are dredged through the use of clamshells, backhoes, and Gradalls.
 Sediment is excavated and placed into barges for transport to the upland disposal site.
 The Canal Corporation uses a hydraulic off-loader which pumps the sediment directly from the barge into the upland site.

-Dredging at stream mouths is avoided during fish spawning season every May and June.
+Dredging at stream mouths is avoided or limited during fish spawning season every May and Junefrom April through June.
 This precaution ensures that these special areas and any fish seeking to spawn in the creeks are not adversely impacted.

 In recent years, the Canal Corporation has expanded its use of “dry dredging.”
 Dry dredging involves the use of traditional construction equipment to remove sediment during the non-navigation season when water levels are lowered.
 This practice largely takes place out of the water and as a result, protects the water quality and minimizes any adverse impacts on environmental habitats.